Duhan van der Merwe: Scotland

+Van der Merwe became available for the Scottish international rugby team in Summer 2020.
+This was based on residency having then lived in Scotland for 3 years since he joined Edinburgh in 2017.
 He made his international debut for Scotland against Georgia on 23 October 2020, scoring a try in the process.
-He had recently qualified for Scotland by three years of residency during his time at Edinburgh.

 He doubled his test try-scoring tally on 14 November, touching down one of Scotland's four tries in Florence during victory over Italy. then adding another in Dublin on 5 December.

-Van Der Merwe scored the decisive try in Scotland's victory over England in the opening match of the 2021 Six Nations Championship.
+Van der Merwe scored the decisive try in Scotland's victory over England in the opening match of the 2021 Six Nations Championship.
 The following month he scored a further two tries against Italy in a 52-10 victory.
 This was followed by another brace in the final match of the championship in Paris, the second coming in 84th minute of play to secure a dramatic last-gasp win, Scotland's first in France since 1999.
+During this campaign, he became the first player in Scotland history to end a Six Nations tournament as the outright top scorer, excluding joint top scorers.
 This brought his tally to eight tries in his first ten test matches.

-International tries
+Van der Merwe was selected in Scotland's 33-player squad for the 2023 Rugby World Cup in France; however, they exited the tournament in the pool stage, failing to beat both Ireland and South Africa.

+Van der Merwe was then selected for the 2024 Six Nations Championship.
+He scored his first Scotland hat-trick against England, after scoring two in the opener against Wales.

+Van der Merwe was selected for the Scotland team's Skyscanner Americas Tour in the summer of 2024, his two tries on that tour against USA and Uruguay, saw him overtake Stuart Hogg as the scorer of the most international tries for Scotland.

+In February 2025, during the 2025 Six Nations, despite losing the fixture 16–15 he scored a try and won his third consecutive man of the match in the Calcutta Cup against England.

 British & Irish Lions

-In May 2021, Van Der Merwe was selected in the 37-man squad for the British and Irish Lions tour of South Africa.
+In May 2021, Van der Merwe was selected in the 37-man squad for the British & Irish Lions tour to South Africa.

-He took to the field in the opening warmup match against Japan at Murrayfield, scoring a try in the process and becoming Lion #841.
+He took to the field in the opening warm-up match against Japan at Murrayfield, scoring a try in the process and becoming Lion #841.
 After performing well in the tour's warm up games, scoring five tries in four appearances, he was selected in the starting line up for the first Test and played 70 minutes as the Lions won 17-22.
 He subsequently played the full 80 minutes of both the second and third Tests as well.

+In May 2025, van Der Merwe was again selected, this time by Head Coach Andy Farrell for the 2025 British & Irish Lions tour to Australia.